-INTERPERSONAL CONDUCT & COMMUNICATIONS
+PART 18: INTERPERSONAL CONDUCT AND COMMUNICATIONS:

+18.1 REQUIREMENTS

+Members have important legal responsibilities and accountabilities in connection with the tone and substance of interpersonal interactions, conduct, or communications pursued in the context of carrying out their role as Councillor.

+18.2 MUNICIPAL POLICIES

-- 18.1 Members have important legal responsibilities and accountabilities in connection with the tone and substance of interpersonal interactions, conduct, or communications pursued in the context of carrying out their role as Councillor. - The purpose of this section of the Code of Conduct and the related policies is to ensure that Members governed by this Code of Conduct understand and comply with standards of conduct required at law in terms of their interpersonal interactions, communications and conduct. - 18.3 The Municipality and Members, as agents of the Municipality share important obligations for ensuring compliance with required standards of interpersonal conduct and interactions.
-A failure to adhere to the required Standards of Conduct can expose both the Municipality and individual Members to potential liabilities. - 18.4 Human Rights Guarantees: The Obligation to Treat Every Person with Dignity, Understanding and Respect and Avoid Harassment and Discrimination
+The purpose of this section of the Code of Conduct and the related policies is to ensure that Members governed by this Code of Conduct understand and comply with standards of conduct required at law in terms of their interpersonal interactions, communications and conduct.
+(Appendix A, 5.1.7 Harassment Policy)

+The Municipal Corporation and Members, as agents of the Municipal Corporation share important obligations for ensuring compliance with required standards of interpersonal conduct and interactions.
+A failure to adhere to the required Standards of Conduct can expose both the Municipality, the Municipality, and individual Members to potential liabilities.

+I Human Rights Guarantees: The Obligation to Treat Every Person with Dignity, Understanding and Respect and Avoid Harassment and Discrimination